wakim/esl-pod-client/README.md

 The app uses jsoup to gather the podcasts of ESL Podcast website and allowing the user to store and listen via streaming any podcast.

-It uses a combination of MediaPlayer and MediaPlayback for streaming, DownloadManager to handle the download complexity and NanoHttpd to serve the file at same time that is downloaded
+It uses a combination of MediaPlayer and MediaPlayback for streaming, DownloadManager to handle the download complexity.

 ----